beccadax/swift-evolution/proposals/0000-throwing-properties.md

 This was omitted from the current proposal as both a wholly severable enhancement and pure, tooth-decay-inducing syntactic sugar.

+### `willSet throws`

+Under this proposal, only computed accessors can throw.
+If you want to make a stored property with a throwing accessor, you must wrap it in a computed property:

+    var _url: NSURL
+    var url: NSURL {
+        get { return _url }
+        set throws {
+            try newValue.checkResourceIsReachable()
+            _url = newValue
+        }
+    }

+This boilerplate could be avoided by allowing you to specify a throwing `willSet` observer.
+The presence of a `willSet throws` observer would imply that the setter itself is `throws`.

+    var url: NSURL {
+        willSet throws {
+          try newValue.checkResourceIsReachable()
+        }
+    }

+Additionally, `didSet` could support this feature, though that would be mistake-prone since the assignment would have already been performed.

+I believe `willSet throws` is a clean and useful extension to throwing accessors and should be included in Swift.
+However, it is fully severable from the main proposal, so I have subsetted it out to reduce the complexity of this proposal.

 ### Generic rethrowing